 In 1997, the Income Tax Law of the ROC was amended to integrate corporate income tax and stockholder dividend tax to eliminate the double taxation effect for resident stockholders of Taiwan companies.
 Under the amendment, after-tax earnings generated from January 1, 1998 and not distributed to stockholders as dividends in the following year are assessed with a 10% unappropriated earnings tax.
 See "Item 10.
 Additional Information-E. Taxation-ROC Taxation-Dividends".
 Under IFRSs, the 10% tax on unappropriated earnings is accrued during the year the earnings arise and adjusted to the extent that distributions are approved by the stockholders in the following year.
-In accordance with ROC laws and regulations, we offset the decrease of unappropriated earnings arising from the impact of first adoption of Taiwan IFRSs with earnings generated in 2013 before we made any appropriation of earnings, therefore, the accrued 10% unappropriated earnings tax in 2013 was lower than that in 2014.
-As a result, our effective tax rate increased from 13.2% in 2013 to 19.3% in 2014.
+In accordance with ROC laws and regulations, we offset the decrease of unappropriated earnings arising from the impact of first adoption of Taiwan IFRSs with earnings generated in 2013 before we made any appropriation of earnings in 2014, therefore, the accrued 10% unappropriated earnings tax in 2013 was lower than that in 2014.
+In 2014, due to the reversal of the 10% unappropriated earnings tax accrued in 2013, which was much lower than that accrued in 2014, net unappropriated earnings tax accrued in 2014 was higher than that accrued in 2015.
+As a result, our effective tax rate decreased from 19.3% in 2014 to 17.5% in 2015.